 Through the comparative analysis of selected models, you have the opportunity to consider how they each address issues of inclusion, diversity, power, privilege, and marginalization.
 You are also invited to critically reflect on how these models may fit into your own integrative approach to couple therapy.

-This is an interactive course that uses a variety of teaching and learning processes, including exercises and discussion, to effectively translate theories into practical methods for contemporary couple therapists.
-Many discussions and interactive methods will require reflection on personal experience.
+This interactive course uses a variety of teaching and learning processes—including group presentations, self-reflections, analyses, and synchronous and asynchronous discussions—to effectively translate theories into practical methods for contemporary couple therapists.

 This course is typically recognized by CAMFT and AAMFT as a therapy or studies course.

 Upon successful completion of this course, you will be able to:

 - Demonstrate a clinical understanding of selected theoretical models of couple therapy, and appreciation for the distinctions between the models

 - Exhibit skills for critical analysis of various couple therapy theories and practices